 When To Use an Accountant

-The £6 flat rate is simple enough that most people can handle it themselves.
+The simplified flat rate is easy enough that most people can handle it themselves.
 The actual costs method is also manageable if your situation is straightforward.
 But if you have a complex home layout, multiple business activities, or a home office that is also used by employees, the calculations get harder.

-The £6 per week rate has not changed for years.
-It is deliberately low to keep things simple.
+The simplified flat rates for sole traders have not changed for years.
+They are deliberately set at a level that suits light home working.
 If your actual costs are higher, do the calculation.
 The extra paperwork takes an hour once a year and can save you hundreds of pounds in tax.

-If your actual costs are lower, use the £6 rate anyway.
-You are not required to prove your actual costs are at least £6 per week.
+If your actual additional costs are lower than the applicable flat rate amount, use the simplified rate anyway.
+You are not required to prove your actual costs reach the flat-rate figure.
 The flat rate is an option, not a cap.

 For more guidance on running your business finances, visit our business fundamentals page or browse our bookkeeping and compliance articles.